 In 2008, the Liggett Employee Benefits Committee temporarily suspended its target asset allocation percentages due to the volatility in the financial markets.
 Even though such allocation percentages were suspended, investment manager performance versus their respective benchmarks was still monitored on a regular basis.
-Effective January 1, 2011, the Liggett Employee Benefits Committee has reinstated its target assets allocation to equal 50% equity investments, 27.5% investment grade fixed income, 7.5% high yield fixed income, 10.0% alternative investments (including hedge funds and private equity funds) and 5.0% short-term investments, with a rebalancing range of approximately plus or minus 5% around the target asset allocations.
+Effective January 1, 2011, the Liggett Employee Benefits Committee reinstated its target assets allocation to equal 50.0% equity investments, 27.5% investment grade fixed income, 7.5% high yield fixed income, 10.0% alternative investments (including hedge funds and private equity funds) and 5.0% short-term investments, with a rebalancing range of approximately plus or minus 5% around the target asset allocations.

-Liggett's defined benefit retirement plan allocations at December 31, 2010 and 2009, by asset category, were as follows:
+Liggett's defined benefit retirement plan allocations at December 31, 2011 and 2010, by asset category, were as follows:

-The defined benefit plan's recurring financial assets and liabilities subject to fair value measurements and the necessary disclosures are as follows:
+The defined benefit plans' recurring financial assets and liabilities subject to fair value measurements and the necessary disclosures are as follows:

-The fair value determination disclosed above of assets as Level 3 under the fair value hierarchy was determined based on unobservable inputs and were based on company assumptions, and information obtained from the investments based on the indicated market values of the underlying assets of the investment portfolio.
+The fair value determination disclosed above of assets as Level 3, under the fair value hierarchy, was determined based on unobservable inputs and were based on company assumptions, and information obtained from the investments based on the indicated market values of the underlying assets of the investment portfolio.

-The changes in the fair value of these Level 3 investments as of December 31, 2010 and 2009 were as follows:
+The changes in the fair value of these Level 3 investments as of December 31, 2011 and 2010 were as follows:

-For 2010 measurement purposes, annual increases in Medicare Part B trends were assumed to equal rates between (5.25%) and 6.8% between 2011 and 2019 and 4.5% after 2019.
-For 2009 measurement purposes, annual increases in Medicare Part B trends were assumed to equal rates between (7.2%) and 24.7% between 2010 and 2018 and 4.5% after 2018.
+For 2011 measurement purposes, annual increases in Medicare Part B trends were assumed to equal rates between 3.66% and 6.87% between 2012 and 2020 and 4.5% after 2020.
+For 2010 measurement purposes, annual increases in Medicare Part B trends were assumed to equal rates between (5.25)% and 6.8% between 2011 and 2019 and 4.5% after 2019.